Get Your Heart Tested With 24-Hour Holter Monitoring

 At UPMC's Heart and Vascular Institute, we offer the latest medical technology, such as Holter monitoring, to diagnose a wide range of heart conditions.

 Your doctor may recommend 24-hour Holter monitoring to diagnose and monitor an abnormal heartbeat or heart disease.
 The main benefit of a Holter monitor is the length of time it can record your heart’s electrical activity.
 A standard EKG can only show your heart’s activity for a short period of time.
 A Holter monitor is able to pick up abnormalities over a long period of time, allowing your doctor to get a better picture of how your heart functions.

-What to Expect with Holter Monitoring at UPMC Susquehanna
+What to Expect With Holter Monitoring at UPMC

 Your cardiologist will order a 24-hour Holter monitoring test, but a nurse or technician will be the one to administer the device and show you how to use it during the testing period.
 Sticky electrodes will be attached to your chest (these are painless), which are attached to the monitor (about the size of a smartphone).
 The monitor will be clipped to your belt or carried in a pouch around your neck or over your shoulder.